nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    Format: `cat INDEX -f KEYWORDS…`

    * Displays a filtered lists of tasks for a specific person according to the keywords provided.
    * Only tasks that matches the keywords will be shown.
+A task matches the keywords if the task name contains a word that starts with any of the `KEYWORDS`.

    Examples: